Baked Peach Oatmeal

 Baked peach oatmeal is a great make-ahead breakfast for any morning.
 It’s filled with juicy, sweet peaches for the taste of summer.

+It seems like wherever you live, there is something specific that defines your summer experience.
 There’s quite a few things that could define a Texas summer, but for me it’s the peaches.

 Quite a few states in the South lay claim to the best peaches, but obviously I’m partial to the ones that grow in Fredericksburg, Texas, just west of where we used to live.